spatulatom/todo-vanillajs/README.md

 - CSS,
 - JavaScript,
 - GitHub pages for deployment and remote repository,
-- Git for version control,
+- Git for version control.
--

-- Contact page of this project is using backend built wit Node and Express.js, SendGrid API is used for sending emails.
-The server is running on render.com.
-GitHub repository of the backend is stored <a href="https://github.com/spatulatom/my-porfolio-backend"><strong>right here »</strong></a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>